matthewroot/root-readme/README.md

 When you need it, I'll help get you oriented in the right direction.
 In the event that I don't know what that is, I'll either identify someone who will or commit to coming back to you with an answer.

-### What I expect of you
+### What I will expect of you

 #### Give your best in everything you do

 If you're going to do something, do it as well as you can.
-I don't expect that outcomes or results will be perfect, just that you'll give your best effort.
-When you find yourself not striving to do your best on something, I encourage that you take a step back and examine why that is.
+I don't expect that outcomes will be perfect all the time, just that you'll give your best effort.
+When you find yourself not striving to do your best on something, I encourage you to take a step back and examine why that is.
 Perhaps it's not an activity you should be spending your time on.

 #### Try to get better every day

 It's important for you to prioritize your growth.
 When you become more capable and can rise to new challenges it benefits you (better career opportunities), me (my success is based on your increasing success), and our employer (solving bigger problems, higher productivity, etc).
 You may not succeed in improving every day but, if that's your goal, it's likely to happen more days than not.
 Making this type of incremental daily progress leads to noticeable improvement in weeks, a significant change in months, and a radical difference over the course of a year.
 Get a little bit better every day and don't ever quit.
-Therein lies the path to greatness.
+That's the path to greatness.

 #### Act like an owner